Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

-Now, to test and see if the batter is ready, you put a tiny bit of the batter into a cold cup of water.
-Why?
-Well…because the best batter floats!
-(If it doesn’t, just beat the batter a little more.
-That should do the trick.)
-Why is this trick necessary?
-This old fashioned pound cake recipe comes from my favorite cookbook.
 I spent some time researching “the float test” and didn’t come up with too much.
 I’m guessing that you want air beat into the batter.
 When the batter floats, there’s enough air in there to make your cake have the best texture.

 If that is totally wrong and someone knows the real answer, please let me know!

 While your cake is baking, you have plenty of time to think about what you’re going to put on your pound cake.
 Here are a few favorites: